mnyeks/BestDealKata/fruition.md

 * return the prices and sellers of apples, order ascending by price;
 * return the prices and sellers of apples, order descending by price;
 * return the cheapest fruit;
-* return the seller of the cheapest fruit.
+* return the seller of the fruit with the lowest price;
+* return all the shops that sell oranges.